 And so ends the arguable history of the Fourth Way as it manifests in the 20th century.
 Arguable, I say, because many will claim that it ended with Gurdjieff’s death in 1949, denouncing even Peter Ouspensky from the title of heir to its spirit (let alone giving any credit to the later generations of Nyland, Horn and Burton).
 History is, inevitably, an inexact science, one subject to the interpretation of the historian.
 But since those interested in Gurdjieff – who has passed away – may find interest in his influence – which stays on – I have here given its outline as best as I could.

-I encountered the Fourth Way in 1995, joining Burton’s Fellowship of Friends, and am still a member of that organization.
+I encountered the Fourth Way in 1995, joining Burton’s Fellowship of Friends.
 I moved to the California headquarters in 2000 and began working closely with Burton on his teaching.
 In 2007, I was forced to set out on a two year journey, which brought me in contact with the origin of the ancient wisdom that I had been previously studying in theory.
 I traveled to all the major ancient sites of the world, spanning Asia, Europe, the Middle East, Central and South America.

 Those two years of travel were an odyssey – a genuine encounter with the miraculous – which is always bitter-sweet and involves as much payment as it bestows reward.
 The experience was proof, if any were needed, that the spirit of ancient wisdom is as alive and accessible today as it ever was in previous days.
 The spark didn’t leave with Gurdjieff’s departure nor had it arrived only when he set foot on the stage.
-But to tell more than this would require telling a whole story – which I am in the process of writing.
+But to tell more than this would require a retelling of the entire teaching, which has been the aim of BePeriod.